Noah-Vincenz/Cardiac-Check/README.md

-THIS IS MY README

 # A web portal and mobile app system for the remote monitoring of patients with heart failure

-This project consists of a web portal and mobile app system for the remote monitoring of patients with heart failure.
+The system proposed in this project can be used for the remote monitoring of patients with heart failure.
 It also includes the analysis of the heart signals.

 ## Using the Applications